azl6/argocd/README.md

 # Automated Pruning

-By default, ArgoCD will not delete resources that got deleted in the Github repository.
+By default, ArgoCD will not delete resources that got deleted in the Github repository (**Pruning is not enabled by default!**)

 To enable this behaviour, we can set the flag `prune` to `true` in **application.spec.syncPolicy.automated.prune**